 Uplink interfaces of an ESG connect to uplink port groups that have access to a shared corporate network or a service that provides access layer networking.

 The following list describes feature support by interface type (internal and uplink) on an ESG.

-DHCP: Not supported on uplink interface.
+DHCP: Not supported on uplink interfaces.

-DNS Forwarder: Not supported on uplink interface.
+DNS Forwarder: Not supported on uplink interfaces.

 L2 VPN: Only internal networks can be stretched.

 The following figure shows a sample topology.
 The Edge Service Gateway uplink interface is connected to the physical infrastructure through the vSphere distributed switch.
 The Edge Service Gateway internal interface is connected to an NSX logical router through an NSX logical transit switch.